srcML/srcML/doc/srcml_input.md

 handled, i.e., whether parsing and markup occur.
 In all cases the text is preserved.

-`TODO`:
+`TODO`
-Turns on parsing and markup of preprocessor statements in non-C/C++ languages such as Java.
+: Turns on parsing and markup of preprocessor statements in non-C/C++ languages such as Java.
 Can also be enabled by defining a prefix for this cpp namespace URL, e.g., `XMLNS_FLAG:SRCML_CPP_NS_PREFIX_DEFAULT="SRCML_CPP_NS_URI"`.

-`TODO`:
+`TODO`
-Place markup in \#else and \#elif regions.
+: Place markup in \#else and \#elif regions.
 Default.

-`TODO`:
+`TODO`
-Only place text in \#else and \#elif regions leaving out markup.
+: Only place text in \#else and \#elif regions leaving out markup.

-`TODO`:
+`TODO`
-Place markup in \#if 0 regions.
+: Place markup in \#if 0 regions.

-`TODO`:
+`TODO`
-Only place text in \#if 0 regions leaving out markup.
+: Only place text in \#if 0 regions leaving out markup.
 Default.

 ## SIGNAL PROCESSING

 The following signals may be used to control src2srcml:

-SIGUSR1:
+SIGUSR1
-Toggles verbose option.
+: Toggles verbose option.
 Useful with multiple input files as in the `TODO` option.

-SIGINT:
+SIGINT
-Completes current file translation (and output) with multiple input files.
+: Completes current file translation (and output) with multiple input files.
 The input file currently being translated is allowed to complete, the complex document is closed, and then the program stops.
 More than one SIGINT causes default behavior.